No man's land: places where time stands still

 Chernobyl Exclusion Zone, Ukraine

 In the deserted school near the Chernobyl power plant, books and paper are scattered on the floor of the classrooms.
 Inhabitants of the evacuated area had to leave everything behind due to the radiation.
-More than 30 years on it leaves visitors with an eerie feeling.
+Close to 40 years on it leaves visitors with an eerie feeling.

 EnolaBrain81/Shutterstock